Elloe Kaifi: Traveling to Earth

-Following the destruction of Sakaar, Elloe travelled to Earth with the remaining members of the Warbound to seek revenge on the Illuminati who exiled Hulk.
+Following the destruction of Sakaar, Elloe travels to Earth with the remaining members of the Warbound to seek revenge on the Illuminati, who had exiled Hulk.
 During the fight with the Avengers, Elloe takes down Spider-Man.
-Later she is shown working alongside Hiroim to capture Doctor Strange, where she defeated Ronin and Echo, who were soon electrocuted by the others soldiers while Hiroim easily bested Iron Fist.
-After this fast fight, Hiroim says to Elloe to take the trio to the arena while he attacks Doctor Strange, although he was defeated by the Sorcerer Supreme before he went on to confront the Hulk.
+Later, she is shown working alongside Hiroim to capture Doctor Strange, where she defeats Ronin and Echo.

-At the arena, Elloe is almost slain by the infiltrating hero Cloud 9.
-She is saved when Cloud 9's companions talk her out of completing her actions.

 In World War Hulk's "Aftersmash" one-shot followup, Elloe is impaled on a spear to end hostilities between Sakaarians and Hivelings, who had been killing each other over Miek's complicity in the destruction of Sakaar.
-It is also revealed that though she was not part of Miek's betrayal, she had harbored a shameful secret in that part of her was glad when Crown City was destroyed, because it gave her an excuse to give in to her anger and hatred.
+Though Elloe was not involved in Miek's betrayal, she was secretly glad that Crown City was destroyed, because it gave her an excuse to give in to her anger and hatred.

 Elloe is shown alive, but gravely injured with the remaining Warbound when they are transported to Gammaworld, a massive energy dome placed over the southwestern United States by the Leader.
 Elloe's injuries are healed by exposure to gamma radiation as well as Kate Waynesboro administering medical nanites.

 During Civil War II, Elloe Kaifi is with the Warbound when they learn that Hawkeye has killed Bruce Banner as part of a contingency plan.

 Other versions

 Marvel Zombies Return

-An alternate universe variant of Elloe Kaifi appears in Marvel Zombies Return #4.
+An alternate universe version of Elloe Kaifi appears in Marvel Zombies Return #4.

 What If?

-Elloe Kaifi was featured in several issues of What If:
+Elloe Kaifi is featured in several issues of What If: